-- 74. The applicant made several complaints about the administrative proceedings against him under Article 6 §§ 1 and 3 (a)-(d) of the Convention, which, in so far as relevant, provide: - "1.
+68. The applicant made several complaints about the administrative proceedings against him under Article 6 §§ 1 and 3 (b)-(d) of the Convention, which, in so far as relevant, provide:

+"1.
 In the determination ... of any criminal charge against him, everyone is entitled to a fair and public hearing ... by an independent and impartial tribunal...

-- 3. Everyone charged with a criminal offence has the following minimum rights: - (a) to be informed promptly, in a language which he understands and in detail, of the nature and cause of the accusation against him; - (b) to have adequate time and facilities for the preparation of his defence; - (c) to defend himself in person or through legal assistance of his own choosing... - (d) to examine or have examined witnesses against him and to obtain the attendance and examination of witnesses on his behalf under the same conditions as witnesses against him..."
+- 3. Everyone charged with a criminal offence has the following minimum rights: - (b) to have adequate time and facilities for the preparation of his defence; - (c) to defend himself in person or through legal assistance of his own choosing...

+(d) to examine or have examined witnesses against him and to obtain the attendance and examination of witnesses on his behalf under the same conditions as witnesses against him..."